Resource Saving via Ensemble Techniques for Quantum Neural Networks: Background and Notation

 The quantum neural network constitutes a linear model in the Hilbert space of the quantum system as a consequence of the linearity of quantum dynamics.
-It behaves, in particular, as a {\em kernel machine} that employs the unitary $V(x)$ as the feature map $\rho \mapsto \rho_x = V(x)\rho$, while the variational ansatz $\rho \mapsto \rho_\theta = U(\theta)\rho$ adjusts the model weights.
-Note that although the model is linear in the Hilbert space of the quantum system, the measurement projection makes it nonlinear in the parameter space, enabling a set of rich dynamics. quantum neural networks can have a layer-wise structure, i.e., $U(\theta) = \prod_{i=1}^\ell U_i(\theta_i)$, which provides it with further degrees of freedom for optimization (however, due to the lack of nonlinearity between the layers, the model does not possess the hierarchical feature learning capabilities of classical neural networks).
+It behaves, in particular, as a {\em kernel machine} that employs the unitary $V(x)$ as the feature map $\rho \mapsto \rho_x = V(x)\rho V^\dagger(x)$, while the variational ansatz $\rho \mapsto \rho_\theta = U(\theta)\rho U^\dagger(\theta)$ adjusts the model weights.
+Note that although the model is linear in the Hilbert space of the quantum system, the measurement projection makes it nonlinear in the parameter space, enabling a set of rich dynamics; nevertheless, this is not the only way of introducing nonlinearity into the quantum model \cite{inajetovic2023enabling}.
+Quantum neural networks can have a layer-wise structure, i.e., $U(\theta) = \prod_{i=1}^\ell U_i(\theta_i)$, which provides it with further degrees of freedom for optimization (however, due to the lack of nonlinearity between the layers, the model does not possess the hierarchical feature learning capabilities of classical neural networks).